Ippolito II d'Este: Statesman

-At the time of his elevation to Cardinal he was the Ferrarese ambassador to the French court, whose interests he was to see to personally as Cardinal-Protector of France from 1549, in the reign of Henry II.
-In 1550 he was governor of the French-controlled territory Tivoli.
+At the time of his elevation to Cardinal, he was the Ferrarese ambassador to the French court, whose interests he was to see to personally as Cardinal-Protector of France from 1549, in the reign of Henry II.
+In 1550, he was governor of the French-controlled territory Tivoli.
 Such was the strength of his relationship with the French court that he was the French candidate in the conclave which elected Pope Julius III, Paul III's successor.

-After this defeat he mostly abandoned active ecclesiastical politics, although he continued to visit Rome and, in fact, eventually died in Rome after a short illness.
+After this defeat, he mostly abandoned active ecclesiastical politics, although he continued to visit Rome and, in fact, eventually died in Rome after a short illness.
 He was buried in Tivoli's church of Santa Maria Maggiore, next to his villa.

-A significant number of Ippolito's letters and account books from his household has survived.
+A significant number of Ippolito's letters and account books from his household have survived.
 This collection, including more than 2,000 letters and over 200 account books, is housed in the archives in Modena, a hereditary seat of the Este family.
 These materials form the basis for Mary Hollingsworth's book, The Cardinal's Hat: Money, Ambition, and Everyday Life in the Court of a Borgia Prince, a social history of Ippolito d'Este and his times.